EmbeddedOS/embeddedos.github.io/_posts/2024-11-14-QEMU-Object-Model.md

 ## 1. QEMU Object Model

 QEMU Object Model (QOM) is a framework that QEMU provides to register user creatable type.
+With OOP approach, components in QOM surround by object's concepts: class, object, method, property, constructor, destructor and so on.
+Let's discover the QOM.

 ## 2. The QOM Class